rkumar/rbcurse/README.markdown

 # rbcurse (for ruby 1.9.x)

 ## Please install rbcurse-core.
-I have just released 0.0.0 on Dec 5, 2011.
+I have just released 0.0.3 on Jan 5, 2012.

     gem install rbcurse-core

+Version 1.5.2 of rbcurse will install both core and rbcurse-extras.

 ## WARNING